MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ### Code Signing setup (iOS)

-You can self sign bundles during release and verify its signature before installation of update.
+You can self sign bundles during release and verify their signatures before installation of update.
 For more info about Code Signing please refer to [relevant code-push documentation section](cli.md#code-signing).

 In order to configure Public Key for bundle verification you need to add record in `Info.plist` with name `CodePushPublicKey` and string value of public key content.
 Example: